Nov 9, 2017

 If you are someone who values the option of your child facing outwards, the Ergobaby 360 or Omni 360 is the one to get!
 They are the only carriers on the market with the seat designed specially to support your child’s hips and legs in an ergonomic and comfortable position whilst outward facing.
 Interestingly the Omni 360 has been a huge hit in the UK, we obviously value the option of forward facing greatly.
 In contrast, the Adapt has been extremely popular in Germany, where facing outward just isn’t as widely known and accepted.

 Ultimately this is just a starting guide, the best way to tell which will work for you is to try them out for yourself!
-Here at Harrow Sling Consultancy we currently stock the newer Adapt and the Omni 360, and offer both full and quick consults.
+Here at Harrow Slings we currently stock the Adapt and the Omni 360, and the all position 360; and offer both full and quick consults.
 Feel free to get in touch to find out more!

 You can find your nearest sling library or consultant at www.slingpages.co.uk